Entanglement between atomic condensates in an optical lattice: effects of interaction range: Two-site entanglement

-In the infinite limit, we can treat our system as a symmetric Gaussian state due to the preservation of translational symmetry.
-Therefore, we are able to evaluate the EOF through the two-mode entanglement parameter in this case.
+In the infinite lattice limit, we can treat our system as a symmetric Gaussian state due to the preservation of translational symmetry.
+We are therefore able to evaluate the EOF through the two-mode entanglement parameter in this case.
 In the finite-size case, we investigate the oscillators locating at the center in the square lattice and the total number of oscillators are odd.
 This Gaussian state is nearly symmetric if the system size is large enough.
 We study the two-site entanglement parameter $\zeta_1$ of two adjacent sites.
 It decreases as the strength $g$ increases as shown in the inset in Fig. \ref{fig3} but the minimum is not formed at the critical point.
 This means that the two-site entanglement can be controlled by the strength $g$.
 In addition, we found that it is only the nearest neighbors that are entangled.
 The quantum entanglement is thus very short-ranged indeed.
 In fact, this feature coincides with the intuition of the area-dependent entropy.
 It is because the oscillators in the ``inside'' region entangle with the oscillators in the boundary.
 The entropy is thus at most proportional to the boundary $L$.

 In order to examine how the ground state changes close to a QPT \cite{Osterloh}, we numerically examine the first derivative of the two-site entanglement $d\zeta_1/dg$ of the nearest neighbor.
-In Fig. \ref{fig3}, $d\zeta_1/dg$ diverges as closing to the QPT in the infinite case whereas it also increases greatly to the critical point $g_c$ in the finite-size cases.
-Moreover, the larger size cases increase with a larger rate with respect to $g$.
-This result obviously shows the finite-size scaling in the critical regime.
+In Fig. \ref{fig3}, we see $d\zeta_1/dg$ diverging as the QPT is approached in the infinite lattice.
+In the case of a finite lattice there is still an increase, albeit a finite one.